kabirbagai21/cse15l-lab-reports/lab-report-1-week-2.md

 `$ ssh cs15lwi22ajr@ieng6.ucsd.edu`

-*note the account name is unique to me, place your own account name before the `@ieng6.uscd.edu`
+*Note that the account name is unique to me.
+Place your own account name before the `@ieng6.uscd.edu`.

 After this, the setup should start and look something like the picture below with some additional prompts if it's your first time.